-We have eleven Timber Grey Wolves at the park including seven pups & the park’s favourite Tamaska!
+We have nine Timber Grey Wolves at the park including seven pups & the park’s favourite Tamaska!
 Tamaska is our oldest wolf, he was born on the 29th April 2004.
 Despite his age & the ever growing grey hairs, he keeps our seven pups in line.
 He is a great role model & teaches them all the do’s and don’ts about being a wolf.
-When him & other three adult wolves are resting, the pups are up to mischief.
+When him & other two adult wolves are resting, the pups are up to mischief.
 They can be found digging holes, pulling off & playing with tree branches, playing chase & play fighting!

 Learn more about our Grey Wolves at our daily talk at 12pm (Video talk available instead of our regular talk to ensure social distancing).